ibm-cloud-docs/openpages/differences.md

 If you've used OpenPages on premises, OpenPages on Cloud Pak for Data, or OpenPages on Cloud, you'll notice some differences in
 {{site.data.keyword.openpages_full}}.

-The following features are currently not supported in {{site.data.keyword.openpages_full}}.
+The following features are currently not supported in {{site.data.keyword.openpages_full}}:

 - Global Search
 - Integration with Cognos Analytics